itsthepatrick/wm-remove-pdf/README.md

 # Updates:

+V1.0.0:

-V1.0.0: files were created
+- files were created

+V1.0.1:
-V1.0.1:BetterInpage now has a way to detect repeated images(So you can remove those full-screen watermarks!)
+- BetterInpage now has a way to detect repeated images(So you can remove those full-screen watermarks!)
+- BetterInpage now has a variable to change DPI (more dpi,more quality-to some point- , slower processing , and less dpi,the other way around)
+- there is a function to remove temp files if the app was closed before it being finished

 ## Installation